MikkelSchubert/paleomix/docs/zonkey_pipeline/configuration.rst

 Configuring the Zonkey pipeline
 ===============================

-Unlike the :ref:`bam_pipeline` and the :ref:`phylo_pipeline`, the :ref:`zonkey_pipeline` does not make use of makefiles.
+Unlike the :ref:`bam_pipeline`, the :ref:`zonkey_pipeline` does not make use of makefiles.
 However, the pipeline does expose a number options, including the maximum number of threads used, various program parameters, and more.
 These may be set using the corresponding command-line options (e.g. --max-threads to set the maximum number of threads used during runtime).
 However, it is also possible to set default values for such options, including on a per-host bases.
 This is accomplished by executing the following command, in order to generate a configuration file at ~/.paleomix/zonkey.ini:

 .. code-block:: bash